Testing events

 Let's go through the code:

-2. assert_emitted takes the array snapshot of tuples (ContractAddress, event) we expect were emitted.
+2. Asserting is done using the assert_emitted method.
+It takes an array snapshot of (ContractAddress, event) tuples we expect that were emitted.

 📝 Note We can pass events defined in the contract and construct them like in the self.emit method!